-Colic tends to peak at around 6 weeks of age, 80% of the cases disappearing by the age of 4 months.
+Colic tends to peak at around six weeks of age, 80 per cent of the cases disappearing by the age of four months.
 Parents need to learn how to comfort their baby during the colic or take help from others to avoid getting stressed.

 Colic remedies based on the possible cause

-Decrease the excitement – Limit visitors and exposure to new stimulating environment.
+2. Decrease the excitement, limit visitors and exposure to new stimulating environment for your baby, help in soothing your baby.
 Provide your baby with a separate room that has dim lights, less or no noise, soothing soft music and not much distraction.

-Apply pressure to tummy – Either face down on the bed or against the arm of the mother.
+3. Apply slight pressure to the tummy of your baby, either face down on the bed or against the arm of the mother.
 Rub the back gently to provide relief.

-Consider probiotics – Probiotics are natural bacteria present in our gut.
+5. Consider probiotics for your colic baby.
+Probiotics are natural bacteria present in our gut.
 Consult your pediatrician before you start on this.

-Gripe water – Though not a proven remedy, a lot of grandmothers would vouch for this.
+6. Though, not a proven remedy, a lot of grandmothers would vouch for gripe water.
 Again, this should be given to the baby only in consultation with the doctor.

-Diet restrictions for the mother – Avoid cabbage, cauliflower, citrus fruits, dairy products, eggs, soy, etc.
+7. Sometimes, diet restrictions for the mother also help the colic baby.
+If you are breast-feeding, avoid cabbage, cauliflower, citrus fruits, dairy products, eggs, soy, etc.

 Other tips for calming a colicky baby

-Cuddle – Carrying the baby gives a sense of security and physical closeness and may help.
+9. Cuddle your baby: Carrying the baby gives a sense of security and physical closeness may help him to settle down.

-Swaddle – Warm a blanket or cloth and wrap the infant in this.
+10. Swaddle the child: Warm a blanket or cloth and wrap the baby in this for comfort.

-Music – Play soothing music near the infant, even soothing voice of the mother may be adequate.
+11. Music: Play soothing music near the infant, even the soothing voice of the mother may be adequate sometimes.

-Offer a pacifier – Sucking is soothing for the infant, so give her something to suck on.
+12. Offer a pacifier: Sucking is soothing for the infant, so give her something to suck on.

-Get out of the house, enclosed environment – The infant may be bored of the same surroundings, so go out into the garden or take a walk.
+13. Get out of the house, enclosed environment: The infant may be bored with the same surroundings, so go out into the garden or take a walk.
 Change of place and fresh air may help calm the baby.

-We also have a word of caution for parents.
-Crying may indicate some other organic disease or condition.
-Colicky crying should not be ignored and dismissed as colic.
-Look out for other symptoms like vomiting, distension of abdomen, fever, constipation, refusal of feed, loose stools, blood in stools, etc. In case any of these is present, consult the pediatrician for a correct diagnosis and specific therapy for the infant.
+Word of caution: Constant crying of babies may indicate some other diseases or conditions.
+Colicky crying should not be ignored and dismissed just as colic.
+Look out for other symptoms like vomiting, distension of abdomen, fever, constipation, refusal of feed, loose stools, blood in stools, etc. In case any of these is present, consult the paediatrician for a correct diagnosis and specific therapy for the infant.